Viber/viber-bot-python/README.md

 Creating a basic Viber bot is simple:

-1. Install the library though pip `pip install viberbot`
+1. Install the library with pip `pip install viberbot`
 2. Import `viberbot.api` library to your project
-3. Create a Public Account and use the API key from [https://developers.viber.com]()
+3. Create a Public Account or bot and use the API key from [https://developers.viber.com]()
 4. Configure your bot as described in the documentation below
 5. Start your web server
 6. Call `set_webhook(url)` with your web server url